 The key idea behind PIMMS is that the brain learns in order to minimise "prediction error" (PE): the difference between what we expect to perceive and actually perceive.
 This reflects the fact that the evolutionary value of memory is not to reminisce about the past, but to predict the present (and simulate the future).
 The predictions can come from prior knowledge, i.e., schemas (see SLIMM model), or from other recent experience (e.g, priming).
 Memory and perception are intimately related, in that perception reflects the dynamical (on-line) reduction in PE over a few hundred milliseconds after a stimulus is presented, whereas memory reflects the slower (off-line) synaptic changes that reduce that PE when that stimulus is encountered again.
 Signals relating to memory arise from this interaction of predictions and prediction errors in multiple brain regions, depending on the information involved.
 For example, the brain regions involved in representing our spatial environment are constantly predicting activity in brain regions representing the objects that we know (i.e., what objects will be present in that environment), and errors in those predictions (unexpected objects) are fed back to update our predictions (memories) for those environments.

 PIMMS was first outlined briefly in Henson & Gagnepain (2010).
 We then spent many years refining a behavioural paradigm to test its predictions while controlling for many other factors that affect memory; specifically to test how well people can remember an association between a scene and an object.
 PIMMS predicts that their memory will be proportional to the divergence between the prior (the probability of that object given the scene) and the evidence (the probability of that object given sensory input).
 Sure enough, in three different scenarios where we manipulated the prior and/or evidence, the PIMMS predictions were confirmed by Greve et al. (2017).
-We are currently exploring ways to dissociate PE from attentional resources, and running neuroimaging experiments to investigate the relationship between neural signatures of PE and subsequent memory.
+This perspective on prediction error distinguishes surprise from novelty (Quent et al., 2021).
+We are currently exploring ways to dissociate PE from attentional resources, though simple modelling shows how difficult this can be behaviourally (Kaula & Henson, 2021), and so we are also planning neuroimaging experiments that might better disentangle the relationship between PE, attention and subsequent memory.

 The majority of our work on ageing is conducted as part of the Cambridge Centre for Ageing and Neuroscience (CamCAN): http://www.cam-can.org/.
 CamCAN includes MRI, MEG, cognitive and demographic data on approximately 100 adults from 18-88 years of age (which is available on request from above website).
 Inspired by our prior work on the CID-R paradigm, we included a paradigm designed to estimate associative memory (recollection), item memory (familiarity) and perceptual priming on a trial-by-trial basis.
 Using structural equation modelling, we found that age affected associative and item memory, but not priming, independent of fluid intelligence and education (Henson et al., 2016).
 Furthermore, we found that gray-matter volume in hippocampus, parahippocampus and fusiform cortex, together with white-matter integrity of the major fibres connecting these regions, made independent contributions to memory performance, supporting general claims that memories arise from multiple interacting regions (see PIMMS).
 The same paradigm was also run with fMRI on a different set of Cam-CAN participants, and, together with Alexa Morcom, we used a novel multivoxel decoding approach to show that the age-related increase in prefrontal activation that has previously been attributed to functional compensation is more likely to reflect neural inefficiency (Morcom et al., 2018).

 Together with Rogier Kievit, we used the same structural equation modelling approach to relating age, brain and cognition in the context of executive functions (Kievit et al, 2014) and, more generally, have proposed similar formal ways to test "watershed" models of cognition, in which genetic variability drives brain variability which in turn drives cognitive variability (Kievit et al, 2016).
-We have recently applied similar models to longitudinal brain and cognitive data from the UK Biobank, following a pre-registered analysis plan (Kievit et al, 2018), and plan to extend the models to their genetic data (once improved measures of fluid intelligence are available in Biobank).
+We applied similar models to longitudinal brain and cognitive data from the UK Biobank, following a pre-registered analysis plan (Kievit et al, 2018), and plan to extend the models to their genetic data (once improved measures of fluid intelligence are available in Biobank).
+In a Registered Report, we found evidence against the effect of the APOE genetic polymorphism on brain or cognition being moderated by age in the Cam-CAN sample (Henson et al., 2020); despite its small sample size, it has sufficient power to detect the APOE effects reported in previous studies (though it is likely that the effect sizes in those studies were inflated).

 In addition to methodological innovations, other scientific highlights from CamCAN include demonstrations that: i) the effects of age on functional connectivity depend on the state in which that connectivity is measured, questioning the sufficiency of purely resting-state approaches (Geerligs et al., 2015), ii) adjusting for age-related vascular changes is important when analysing fMRI activations (Tsvetanov et al, 2015) and fMRI connectivity (Tsvetanov et al, 2016), iii) age attenuates sensorimotor prediction errors (Wolpe et al, 2016), iv) age has dissociable effects on the latency of neural processing measured with MEG (Price et al., 2017), v) memory for negative stimuli (but not for positive or neutral stimuli) is more sensitive to sub-clinical levels of depression than a standard neuropsychological test (Schweizer et al., 2017), vi) there is age-related differentiation of brain and cognition, particularly concerning white-matter and memory (de Mooij et al., 2018), and vii) that mid-life social, physical and intellectual activities provide a form of “cognitive reserve” that protects fluid intelligence against brain atrophy in later life (Chan et al., 2018).
-One of the benefits of CamCAN is the ability to address larger questions about the relationship between memory and other aspects of cognition, as well as how they relate to a wider range of brain, physiological and genetic variables.
+One of the benefits of CamCAN is the ability to address broader questions about the relationship between memory and other aspects of cognition, as well as how they relate to a wider range of brain, physiological and genetic variables.
+This is facilitated by combining with other European ageing cohorts, in the LifeBrain consortium (e.g., Vidal-Pineiro et al., 2021; Walhoud et al., 2022; Nyberg et al., 2021).

 In addition to CamCAN, we have also run smaller-scale experiments.
 For example, we have explored the effect of age on fast mapping (Greve et al., 2014) and multinomial models of source memory (Cooper et al, 2017), and are currently examining whether age exerts differential effects on the two ends of the U-shaped congruency dimension that is predicted by SLIMM.
 Together with Jon Simons and Ali Trelle, we argued that age-related memory deficits reflect a combination of representational and retrieval problems, using evidence from both behaviour (Trelle et al, 2017) and imaging (Trelle et al, 2019).
 This extends our prior work with Audrey Duarte, examining how recollection (Duarte et al, 2008) and familiarity (Duarte et al, 2010), and their neural correlates, change with age.